-Changes in Heart Structure and Function
+Changes in heart structure and function

 As early as the 1890s, clinicians have been trying to determine the changes that the heart undergoes in response to exercise.
 Chronic endurance exercise imposes additional workload on the heart, resulting in alterations in cardiac structure commonly described as the “athlete’s heart.”
-Numerous researches document the occurrence of heart enlargement; the significance of this however has remained to be a hot topic of debate.
+Numerous researches document the occurrence of heart enlargement; the significance of this however has remained a hot topic of debate.
 Increased left ventricular volume and dimensions are likewise reported in the athletic population.
-Oftentimes, these changes have no associated symptoms; however, over time, these might predispose the athlete to serious, life-threatening rhythm abnormalities.
+Oftentimes, these changes have no associated symptoms; however, over time, these might predispose athletes to serious, life-threatening rhythm abnormalities.
 In many cases, normal cardiac remodeling is difficult to differentiate from pathologic changes such as those seen in cardiomyopathies.

 The RACER study, short for Race Associated Cardiac Arrest Event Registry, is a 10-year study that looked into the occurrence of adverse cardiac events during long-distance races in the United States.
 Out of 10 million participants, there were 59 documented cases of cardiac arrest, an incidence of about 0.5 per 100,000 individuals.
 This incidence is lower than that in triathletes, where it is estimated to be one death per 52,000 participants.
 Most adverse cardiac events occurred in males, during marathons, and in the last mile of the race.
 Of the 59 patients in this study, 71 percent died.

 In young athletes, sudden cardiac death during competition has been attributed to various congenital cardiac disorders.
-Hypertrophic cardiomyopathy, a muscular disorder of the heart characterized by left ventricular enlargement, remains to be the most common cause, responsible for approximately 33 percent of these deaths.
+Hypertrophic cardiomyopathy, a muscular disorder of the heart characterized by left ventricular enlargement, remains the most common cause, responsible for approximately 33 percent of these deaths.
 An undiagnosed anomaly of the coronary arteries comes in second.

-The RACER study looked into an older population of endurance athletes; according to this study, the most common cause of sudden cardiac death in endurance athletes remains to be hypertrophic cardiomyopathy, similar to that seen in the younger population.
+The RACER study looked into an older population of endurance athletes; according to this study, the most common cause of sudden cardiac death in endurance athletes is hypertrophic cardiomyopathy, similar to that seen in the younger population.
 Other cardiac causes include arrhythmias, which are seen approximately five times more in endurance athletes training for long-distance events.
 Other studies point to existing coronary artery disease as the most common underlying condition responsible for sports-related sudden cardiac death, which has been previously reported to occur in as much as 80 percent of patients.

-Identifying Athletes at Risk
+Identifying athletes at risk

 Except for pre-existing cardiac conditions, there are no specific tell-tale signs to identify which athletes are at risk for developing cardiac dysfunction and sudden cardiac death.
 A high index of suspicion, along with a combination of laboratory examinations such as electrocardiography, echocardiography, Holter monitoring, and stress testing, may be necessary in order to diagnose these conditions in seemingly healthy individuals.
 Advanced imaging techniques such as computed tomography and cardiac magnetic resonance imaging may help identify patients with subclinical cardiac conditions; however, these examinations are too costly to be used routinely.
 At present, there is no standard pre-participation screening employed for endurance athletes.